rotki/rotki/docs/api.rst

    :reqjson int limit: Optional.
 This signifies the limit of records to return as per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
    :reqjson int offset: This signifies the offset from which to start the return of records per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
-   :reqjson string order_by_attribute: Optional.
-This is the attribute of the history by which to order the results.
+   :reqjson list[string] order_by_attributes: Optional.
+This is the list of attributes of the history by which to order the results.
 If none is given 'timestamp' is assumed.
 Valid values are: ['timestamp', 'location', 'amount'].
-   :reqjson bool ascending: Optional.
+   :reqjson list[bool] ascending: Optional.
 False by default.
 Defines the order by which results are returned depending on the chosen order by attribute.
    :reqjson int from_timestamp: The timestamp from which to query.
 Can be missing in which case we query from 0.
    :reqjson int to_timestamp: The timestamp until which to query.
 Can be missing in which case we query until now.
    :reqjson bool only_cache: Optional.If this is true then the equivalent exchange/location is not queried, but only what is already in the DB is returned.